projectatomic/atomic-site/source/docs/gettingstarted.md

     atomic0[1-4] 192.168.122.1[1-4] kubernetes minions

 ## Building the fleet boss
 Launch an Atomic host to act as the master node for the cluster.
-We'll be installing the local docker cache, the etcd source, and the kubernetes master services here.
+We'll be installing the local docker cache, the etcd source, and the Kubernetes master services here.
 As a good practice, update to the latest available Atomic tree.

     [fedora@atomic-master ~]$ sudo atomic upgrade
     [fedora@atomic-master ~]$ sudo systemctl reboot

 ### Local Docker registry
-Create a caching-only local registry mirror for use by the kubernetes cluster.
+Create a caching-only local registry mirror for use by the Kubernetes cluster.
 This uses a local volume for persistence, need to explore data container for persistence.
-Each kubernetes cluster will have it's own local cache.
+Each Kubernetes cluster will have it's own local cache.

     [fedora@atomic-master ~]$ sudo systemctl enable docker
     [fedora@atomic-master ~]$ sudo systemctl start docker